-The Department of Biological, Geological, and Environmental Sciences offers minor programs in Biology, in Geology, and in Environmental Science.
+The Biological, Geological, and Environmental Sciences Department offers minor programs in Biology, in Geology, and in Environmental Science.

 Requirements for the Minor Program in Biology

 A minor program of study in biology consists of 16 credit hours.
 BIO 200/201 and 202/203 are required courses.
 The remaining 8 credits must be 200-, 300-, or 400-level biology courses:

 - BIO courses numbered 300-311.

 - BIO courses numbered 410-496.

 One of the following courses, or linked pair of courses where a labroatory is included, may be substituted for a BIO prefixed course: EVS 300/301; EVS 302/303; EVS 450; EVS 454/455; EVS 470/471; EVS 472/473.

 A grade of C or better is required for all courses applied to the minor in Biology.